menglongguo/website/_projects/Oreo.md

 ![Oreo Exploded](/website/assets/images/OreoExploded.JPG)

-Overall, it was fun and challenging to design this device in a week even if it's for a silly purpose!
+Overall, it was a fun challenge to design this device in a week even if it's for a silly purpose!